Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 3. `SignedAccountId32AsNative`: Converts a local 32 byte account multilocation into a signed origin using the same 32 byte account.

 4. `SignedAccountKey20AsNative`: Converts a local 20 byte account multilocation into a signed origin using the same 20 byte account.

+To meet our requirements, we only require number 3.
+This will allow us to execute (locally) Transact dispatchables.

 ---
 ### Configuring Barriers with xcm-builder